geofizx/Streaming-Naive-Bayes/code/Sparse_Grid_Interpolation/README.md

 **Usage**

-See sparse_vals.py __main__ for example usage for sparse-grid interpolation See samplers.py __main__ for example usage for sparse-grid, Poisson, and Uniform random sampling grids
+See /tests/ for example usage for sparse-grid interpolation See /tests/ for example usage for sparse-grid, Poisson, and Uniform random samplers

 **User defined function**